Is your iPhone starting to bog down? Is it running slower and slower. Is this an Apple conspiracy to get you to buy their next phone?

 - Delete all your text messages.
 Go to the Messages application.
 Display the screen that lists all of the people with whom you have exchanged messages.
 Press the “Edit” button and then delete every conversation.
 Or, alternatively, you can swipe your finger to the left on each name and then press the “Delete” button.

 - Shut down all open applications.
 Double-click your Home button to display your open applications.
-Now press on one—it doesn’t matter which—until it begins to shake and a red minus button appears in the upper left-hand corner.
-Press that button to close the app.
+Now touch the app you want to close and slide your finger straight up until the app disappears.
 Repeat this with every open app.
 (One person told me this step was unnecessary, but two Apple Geniuses advised it.)

 - Reset your iPhone.
 Now hold the Home button down with your left thumb while simultaneously pressing the Power button with your right index finger.
 Keep pressing for 12–15 seconds, until the Apple logo appears.